bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 When throwing up the method call stack, always pass the original exception cause, so that you can preserve the original root cause of the exception.

- Never catch the “Exception” exception.
+ NEVER catch the “Exception” exception.
 The exception “RuntimeException”, and other checked exceptions, inherit from “Exception.”
 By catching the “Exception” exception, you are catching “RuntimeException” as well, which should be avoided.
 All checked exceptions should be caught and handled using appropriate catch handlers.

  Common runtime exceptions, such as referencing an out-of-bounds array element, inappropriate use of a null-pointer, and illegal cast operations, should be avoided by checking the code for such conditions.